ian-mcquade/XML-Helper/README.md

 1. Clone this repository or download the ZIP file.
 2. Navigate to the project directory.
-3. Install the required dependencies using pip:
+3. Install the required dependencies using pip

+## How To Use

+1.  run the script ```bash
+    python XML_field_remover.py
+    ```

+2. Type the string you want to search for and comment out in the Target String box.
+3. Click the Select and Process Files button and select 1 or more XML files.